What Happens to Your License When You’re Arrested for a DWI?

 Upon reinstatement of your license, you will owe $125 to DPS along with any other fees that may be owed.

 This is a complicated process with strict deadlines.
-You may try to handle it yourself by going to the DPS website, but Linzer & Gaines Attorneys at Law handles these hearings regularly with the representation of our clients charged with DWI.
+You may try to handle it yourself by going to the DPS website.
+However, Linzer & Gaines Attorneys at Law handles these hearings regularly for our clients charged with DWI.
 If you are faced with a DWI, let us represent you.

-If you’ve been arrested for a DWI in Conroe or surrounding areas, please do not hesitate to contact or call us today.
+If you’ve been arrested for a DWI in Conroe or surrounding areas, please do not hesitate to contact us today.
 We’re here to help.

 Get in Touch